Are Large Language Models Robust Coreference Resolvers?: CoNLL-2012 Experiments

 \paragraph{Settings} We report results under two settings: predicted mentions, where only raw text is provided as input, and gold mentions, where the gold mention boundaries are provided as input.
-To obtain predicted mentions, we use the same mentions output by \dcoref{} as input into \instructgpt{} prompts.
+To obtain predicted mentions, we use the mentions output by \dcoref{} as input into language model prompts.